rai-sandeep/java-problems/src/main/java/com/sdp/problems/medium/array/largestproductof3/README.md

 Test case 4: The input list is [-1, -2, -3, -4], the expected output is -6 which is the product of -1 * -2 * -3, the expected output and the function output should match.

 Test case 5: The input list is [0, 0, 0, 0], the expected output is 0 which is the product of 0 * 0 * 0, the expected output and the function output should match.

-You can add other test cases as well to check the correctness of the function.